saeidamiri1/SQL/challenges.md

 - [Challenge 12](#challenge-12)

 ## Introduction
-Here we provide questions related to the topics we illustrated in [SQL at a glance]((SQL.md)).
-To work on questions, first download the [survey.db](https://github.com/saeidamiri1/SQL/blob/master/survey.db), this data is used in [sw](https://swcarpentry.github.io/sql-novice-survey/) to describe sqlite3, it is related to a historical meteorological data.
+Here we provide questions related to the topics we illustrated in [SQL at a glance](SQL.md).
+To work on questions, first download the [survey.db](https://github.com/saeidamiri1/SQL/blob/master/survey.db) file, this data is used in [sw](https://swcarpentry.github.io/sql-novice-survey/) to describe sqlite3, it is related to a historical meteorological data.
 This database has four tables,

 -  Person: people who took readings.<br/>